-- Pocketing the 8-ball when it is not the legal object ball except on an opening break. - 2.
+- 1. Pocketing the 8-ball when it is not the legal object ball except on an opening break. - 2.
 Pocketing the 8-ball on the same stroke as the last of his group of balls. - 3.
 Jumping or knocking the 8-ball off the table at any time. - 4.
 Pocketing the 8-ball in a pocket other than the one designated. - 5.
 Fouling while (pocketing) the 8-ball in the designated pocket. - 6.
 Third infraction of the slow play rule. - 7.
 Pocketing the 8-ball and the cue ball on the break stroke.
-(This varies, if your league considers an 8-ball break a win.)
+(This varies, if your league considers an 8-ball break a win.) - 8.
+Not correctly marking the pocket while pocketing the 8-ball.

 Note: All infractions above must be called before the next shot is taken.

 Only the players involved may call an infraction.